zonca/zonca.github.io-source/content/2017-09-06-continous-integration-travis-ci-github.md

 The developers should run the unit test suite every time they implement a change to the codebase to make sure anything else has not been broken.

-However, once a commit has been pushed to Github, it is also great to have automated testing executed automatically, at least for 2 reasons:
+However, once a commit has been pushed to Github, it is also useful to have automated testing executed automatically, at least for 2 reasons:

   * Run tests in all the environments that need to be supported by the software, for example run with different versions of Python or different versions of a key required external dependancy
   * Run tests in a clean environment that has less risks of being contaminated by some mis-configuration on one of the developers' environments